Skip to main content

 The Commission focuses its efforts on:

-• continuing to implement IMI in new areas or improving how it works in the current ones, where needed
+• continuing to implement IMI in new areas (for example, integrating the Regulated Professions Database into IMI) or improving how it works in the current ones (for example, in the area of SOLVIT);

-• improving IMI’s look and feel by introducing a new user interface
+• improving IMI’s look and feel by rolling out a new user interface to all IMI user communities;

-• ensuring the system’s technical robustness by performing required security or technical upgrades.
+• ensuring the system’s technical robustness by performing required security or technical upgrades (including introducing the EU Login authentication service).

 Facts and figures

-• Almost 35 000 public sector officials in over 13 000 public authorities are registered as users in IMI.
+• 35 000 public sector staff in over 12 500 public authorities are registered users in IMI.

-• The European Professional Card (EPC) continued to deliver excellent results, although it is only available for five professions (pharmacists, nurses, physiotherapists, real estate agents and mountain guides), with 1 846 decisions being taken on EPC applications in 2020.
+• The European Professional Card (EPC) continued to deliver excellent results, even though it is only available for five professions (pharmacists, nurses, physiotherapists, real estate agents and mountain guides).
+A total of 2 298 decisions were taken on EPC applications in 2023.

 Statistics on the use of IMI

-* Other areas: public procurement, patients’ rights, e-commerce, train driving licences, cultural objects, public documents, General Data Protection Regulation (GDPR).
+* Other areas: patients’ rights, e-commerce, train driving licences, cultural objects, public documents, the General Data Protection Regulation (GDPR), the European Judicial Civil Network, road transport, consumer protection cooperation (CPC).

 ** For the posting of workers, figures include information requests concerning postings, health and safety, working conditions and establishment, and requests to send documents.

-* Other areas: public procurement, patients’ rights, e-commerce, train driving licences, cultural objects, public documents, General Data Protection Regulation (GDPR).
+* Other areas: patients’ rights, e-commerce, train driving licences, cultural objects, public documents, the General Data Protection Regulation (GDPR), the European Judicial Civil Network, consumer protection cooperation (CPC), road transport.

 ** For the posting of workers, figures include information requests concerning postings, health and safety, working conditions and establishment, and requests to send documents.

-* Other areas: public procurement, patients’ rights, e-commerce, train driving licences, cultural objects, public documents, General Data Protection Regulation (GDPR).
+* Other areas: patients’ rights, e-commerce, train driving licences, cultural objects, public documents, the General Data Protection Regulation (GDPR), the European Judicial Civil Network, consumer protection cooperation (CPC), road transport..

 ** For the posting of workers, figures include information requests concerning postings, health and safety, working conditions and establishment, and requests to send documents.